 During treatment plan review sessions, the discharge plan is assessed and revised by the entire treatment team and you are encouraged to participate in this process.
-The physician and/or treatment team advises the patient of the criteria for discharge and modifications that might occur.
+Your attending provider and treatment team will advise the patient of the criteria for discharge and modifications that might occur.

-Under the direction of the attending psychiatrist, the treatment team coordinates discharge planning.
+Under the direction of the attending provider, the treatment team coordinates discharge planning.
 The goal of discharge planning is to ensure continuity of care which best meets your needs and facilitates a successful return to the community.
-Discharge planning activities include linkage with community resources, supports, and providers in order to promote a patient's return to a higher level of functioning in the least restrictive environment.
+Discharge planning activities include linkage with community resources, supports, and providers to promote a patient's return to a higher level of functioning in the least restrictive environment.